wilds/angular-schema-form-dynamic-select/README.md

 Please [report *all* issues you encounter](https://github.com/OptimalBPM/schema-form-dynamic-select/issues)

-If you suspect that there is a bug in angular-schema-form-dynamic-select that isn't reproducible in any of the examples, please make a small example in plunkr or similar where you recreate the problem, it will make it easier to help you.
+If you suspect that there is a bug in angular-schema-form-dynamic-select that isn't reproducible in any of the examples,<br />
+please make a small example in plunkr or similar where you recreate the problem, it will make it easier to help you.

 If something is difficult to understand, that is also an issue, please ask for clarification if the documentation is insufficient.